okta/okta-auth-swift/README.md

 SDK implements the following flows:
 - Primary authentication - allows you to verify username and password credentials for a user.
 - Multifactor authentication (MFA) - strengthens the security of password-based authentication by requiring additional verification of another factor such as a temporary one-time password or an SMS passcode.
-SDK supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your Okta Sign-On Policy.
+This SDK supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your Okta Sign-On Policy.
-- Unlock account - unlocks user account if it has been locked out due to excessive failed login attempts. **This functionality is subject to the security policy set by the administrator**.
+- Unlock account - unlocks a user account if it has been locked out due to excessive failed login attempts. **This functionality is subject to the security policy set by the administrator**.
 - Recover password - allows users to securely reset their password if they've forgotten it. **This functionality is subject to the security policy set by the administrator**
 - Restore authentication/unlock/recover transaction with the state token

-To initiate particular flow please make call to one of the available functions in `OktaAuthSdk.swift`:
+To initiate a particular flow please make a call to one of the available functions in `OktaAuthSdk.swift`:
 ```swift
 // Authentication
 public class func authenticate(with url: URL,